smnzk/sports-probability/README.md

 Spring Boot application.

-How to run: Open the code in the editor and run, check for the assigned port and start making requests, for example: http://localhost:8080/results?amount=2
+How to run: Open the project in the editor and run, check for the assigned port and start making requests, for example: http://localhost:8080/results?amount=2

 GET endpoints: